 The Salford Local Plan: Development Management Policies and Designations is one of the documents that will form part of the development plan for Salford.

-Prior to this, four stages of consultation were undertaken on the Local Plan:
+Four stages of consultation have been undertaken on the Local Plan:

 The consultation documents and responses received for these stages of consultation can be viewed using the links above.